shahparth36/YelpCamp2020/README.md

 # YelpCamp2020

-The latest version folder will always be the with the deployed version.
+The latest version folder will always be the deployed version.